 Many of the Studio Instruments and Studio Effects, including Space Designer and Delay Designer, are designed for True Surround.
 This means that all the processing for surround is handled in the plug-in, to provide particularly rich, immersive effects.
 And thanks to the built-in multi-mono architecture support, you can use any plug-in with surround, not just True Surround plug-ins.

 Emulates the sound and response of a professional-level analog, hardware compressor.
 Choose between seven models inspired by a selection of the most popular hardware compressors ever.

-A versatile multi-band EQ.
-It provides eight frequency bands, including low-pass and high-pass filters, low and high shelving filters, and four flexible parametric bands.
+A versatile multiband EQ.
+It provides eight frequency bands, including lowpass and highpass filters, low and high shelving filters, and four flexible parametric bands.
 Mid-Side mode provides flexible control over the stereo and mono part of the sound.

 You can analyze and store the frequency spectrum of an audio file as a template.
 Then apply the template to another audio signal so that it matches the spectrum of the original file.